 Get Ready For Grilling

-To get artichokes ready to grill.
-Sprinkle artichoke halves with salt and pepper, then brush lightly with olive oil.
+To get artichokes ready to grill by sprinkling artichoke halves with salt and pepper, then brush lightly with olive oil.
 Next, get your grill hot and the grates scraped clean.
 Oil the grates to help prevent any sticking.

-Place artichokes on a hot grill for just a minute or two, until you get charred edges.
-Remove artichokes from then grill and place on a platter for serving.
-Serve with a lemon-olive oil-butter-garlic mixture to dip the leaves and heart in.
+Place artichokes on a hot grill for a minute or two until you get charred edges.
+Remove artichokes and serve with a lemon-olive oil-butter-garlic mixture to dip the leaves and heart in.
 If you love artichokes, try this artichoke pesto dip!

 - 3 large artichokes